Jordanne Jones

+Jordanne Jones (born 7 August 2000) is an Irish actress.
+Having begun as a child actress, she went on to appear in both television productions and in film, and she received a film critics' award.

 Early life

 Jones is from Killinarden, Tallaght, South Dublin.
 She is the daughter of Senator Lynn Ruane, with whom she successfully campaigned to repeal the Eighth Amendment to the Constitution which had restricted abortion rights.
 Ruane was only 15 years old when she gave birth to Jones.

 Jones attended Killinarden Community School.
 She went on to train at the Bow Street Young Filmmakers Academy and study English and Film at Trinity College Dublin.

+Career

+Jones began her career as a child actress, earning a Dublin Film Critics' Circle Award as well as an IFTA nomination for her debut film role in Frank Berry's I Used to Live Here.